Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Data Availability

 \section{Data Availability}

 The data used in this work are publicly available through the Barbara A. Mikulski Archive for Space Telescopes and have been aggregated under DOI 10.17909/pjvt-h370\footnote{\url{http://dx.doi.org/10.17909/pjvt-h370}}.
-The code used to generate these results will be made public upon acceptance of this manuscript.
+The code used to generate these results is available on \href{https://github.com/eschreyer/LyA_code}{github}.